 Participants

-Participants in the current study consisted of the 14,273 randomly selected Australian students who completed the 2018 Program for International Student Assessment (PISA) survey.
-Participants were aged between 15 years and three months and 16 years and two months, and most students (81%) were in the 10th grade at the time they completed the survey (OECD, 2019).
-All participants were enrolled at one of the 740 Australian educational institutions randomly selected to participate (OECD, 2019).
-Catholic, government, and independent schools were included in the sample, with the majority (436; 58.9%) consisting of government schools (Thompson et al., 2019).
+This study uses data from the 2018 Program for International Student Assessment (PISA) (OECD, 2019b).
+A total of 14,273 Australian students across the 740 educational institutions participated in this iteration of the program.
+PISA targets 15-year-old students attending schools in grade 7 or higher across school sectors (OECD, 2019a ,2019b).

-Procedure
+Students were given two hours to complete a cognitive assessment and completed a student questionnaire about certain aspects of their home, family, and school background, as well as their learning experiences and attitudes towards school, which took around 30 minutes to complete.
+Data was gathered between late July and early September 2018 (OECD, 2017b; Thompson et al., 2019).

-This study included secondary data analysis of data collected by the OECD PISA 2018 database.
-Students were given two hours to complete a cognitive assessment and completed a student questionnaire about certain aspects of their home, family, and school background, as well as their learning experiences and attitudes towards school, which took around 30 minutes to complete (OECD, 2017b; Thompson et al., 2019).
-Data was gathered between late July and early September 2018.
+The OECD uses a two-stage stratified sample design (OECD, 2019a).
+First, a stratified sample of school is selected based on size, state, sector (Catholic, government, or independent) and level (vocational—TAFE, in Australia—or secondary education).
+Then, students are selected within these schools.
+If the school has less than 42 students, all students are included, otherwise, a sample of 42 students within the school is randomly selected.
+This complex sample design implies that not all PISA participants have the same probability of being selected to participate in the study.
+To adjust for this, the OECD recommends using sampling weights that they calculate to make the sample representative of 15-year-old students attending schools in grade 7 or higher (OECD, 2019b).
+As this study focuses on Australian students, sample weights have been normalised for the observations in the dataset (OECD, 2009).

 Measures

 Measures for this study were drawn from the PISA 2018 computer-based Student Questionnaire (OECD, 2017c).
+The OECD creates a series of indices combining relevant items in a series of scaled indices using item-response-theory scaling methodology (OECD, 2019a).
+The resulting indices have a world-wide mean of zero and a standard deviation of 1.
+The indices were re-standardised to have a mean of zero and a standard deviation of 1 for the subsample of Australian participants so that the resulting estimates can be interpreted as effect sizes.
+The following describes the items that the OECD used in the construction of each index.

 Index of Sense of Belonging.
 Sense of school belonging was measured using a set of six items.
-Participants were asked to answer the extent to which they agreed with six statements, e.g. “I feel like an outsider (or left out of things) at school”.
-Participants responded using a four-point Likert scale ranging from 1 (strongly agree) to 4 (strongly disagree).
+Participants were asked to answer the extent to which they agreed with six statements, e.g., “I feel like an outsider (or left out of things) at school”.
+Participants responded using a four-point Likert-type item ranging from 1 (strongly agree) to 4 (strongly disagree).
 Some items were reversed scored, which allowed for higher scores to indicate higher levels of sense of school belonging.
 The internal consistency of the six items measuring sense of school belonging was satisfactory with a Cronbach’s alpha of .84.

 Index of Teacher Support.
 Perceived teacher support was assessed using a set of four items.
-Participants were asked to indicate how often certain things happened in their English lessons, e.g. “The teacher shows an interest in every student’s learning”.
+Participants were asked to indicate how often certain things happened in their English lessons, e.g., “The teacher shows an interest in every student’s learning”.
 Participants responded using a four-point Likert scale ranging from 1 (every lesson) to 4 (never or hardly ever).
 Responses had to be reverse coded so that higher scores indicate higher levels of perceived teacher support.
 The internal consistency of the four items measuring perceived teacher support was .91.